4 Beautiful DIY Pine Cone Christmas Ornaments

 I live in Southern California so pine cones are not exactly plentiful but I did buy some last year on sale after Christmas thinking that I could make something out of them and here we are a year later with the pine cones and a few craft supplies and 4 beautiful DIY pine cone Christmas ornaments.
 Whether you live in an area where you can just pick them up or you have to buy them like I did these pine cone ornaments are the perfect addition to your Christmas decor.
 I just love how they turned out and I am sure that you will love them too.

 I had everything on hand for these projects but if you don’t i recommend that you head to Michael’s to get everything that you need including the pine cones to create these terrific projects.
 This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 What you will Need: